AdobeXD/plugin-samples/reference/scenegraph.md

 ### group.mask : ?[<code>SceneNode</code>](#SceneNode)
 The mask shape applied to this group, if any.
 This object is also present in the group's `children` list.
 Though it has no direct visual appearance of its own, the mask affects the entire group's appearance by clipping all its other content.

+The `localBounds`, `globalBounds`, and `globalDrawBounds` of a Masked Group are based on the bounds of the mask shape alone, regardless of whether the content is larger than the mask or even if the content doesn't fill the mask area completely.

 **Kind**: instance property of [<code>Group</code>](#Group) **Read only**: true